Sign inStart your trial

 For tools that will touch client communication, financial records, or anything hard to reverse, the right default is a defined sequence with human review built in at the high-stakes steps.
 You can always loosen control as the system earns it.
 You can’t un-send the email that went out while you were in a meeting.

-The Replit incident wasn't a failure of intelligence; the agent was doing what agents do.
+The Replit database deletion wasn’t a failure of intelligence; the agent was doing what agents do.
 It pursued the task according to its own judgment about how to accomplish it.
 Lemkin needed a workflow but he got an agent.
 Knowing the difference before you build is how you avoid making the same choice.

 Approvals are always free on Rills.
 You only pay for the actions that create real value: AI calls, external APIs, integrations.
 Build your first workflow and see how defined sequences handle AI mistakes before they become your mistakes.